withastro/docs/src/pages/en/guides/markdown-content.md

 ---
 ```

-Importing Markdown and MDX files makes their [exported properties](#exported-properties) available in the `.astro` component.
+When you import Markdown and MDX files in an Astro component, you get an object containing their [exported properties](#exported-properties).

 ```md title="/src/pages/posts/great-post.md"
 ---